Blinky-Lite/heroku-hello-world/README.md

 24) View flow at:<br>
 **https://*your-app-name*.herokuapp.com/admin**

-The username is admin and the password is the one created above<br>
+The username is admin and the password is the one created in Step 8 and 9<br>

 25) The html view is at:<br>
 **https://*your-app-name*.herokuapp.com/html**